LWatsonlm/Connect-Backend/README.md

 This repository is the Rails API of a two-part networking event attendance management application using the LinkedIn API, Connect+.

+Connect+ was built to be a Networking Event Attendance Management system where event owners can create events using a secret code, share it with attendees and attendees can check-in, view other attendees at the event and easily connect with them on Linkedin - all in one place.

 ##Technologies Used
 Connect+ uses a PostgreSQL database.
 We accessed its Ruby on Rails API through Active Record, to return JSON to the front end.
 The front end is handled by AngularJS.
 Connect+'s API is hosted by Heroku, and the front end is on FireBase.
 The application accesses the LinkedIn API through oAuth 2.0.